 The group has since 2021, looted hundreds of homes in the region

-One of the deadliest recent attacks was in Mozogo on January 8, when Boko Haram fighters killed at least 14 civilians, including 8 children, and wounded 3 others, including 2 children.
+One of the deadliest recent attacks was in Mozogo on January 8, when Boko Haram fighters killed atleast 14 civilians, including eight children, and wounded three others, including two children.

 As fighters shot at residents and looted homes, a female suicide bomber infiltrated a group of fleeing civilians and then detonated her explosive vest, witnesses said.

-“As the shooting started, I ran away toward the forest,” a 41-year-old resident to HRW in January.
+“As the shooting started, I ran away towards the forest,” a 41-year-old resident to HRW in January said

 “I heard a powerful explosion and lay on the ground.
 I saw a 7-year-old child covered in blood running toward me.